karomancer/portfolio-nextjs/site/src/content/portfolio/uddermayhem.md

 ## Controller design

-The controller will be a silicone or latex cast cow udder attached to a mount.
-Ideally it would be a miniature cow statue, but I’m pressed for time so probably just a wooden frame/box.
+I was planning for the controller to be a silicone or latex cast cow udder attached to a mount.

 To figure out the correct proportions for the udder, I made a mylar balloon model.
 No precise measurements, just cut and crafted to what felt comfortable with my hands.